DeedClaim

 Montana Transfer on Death Deed Form

 A Montana transfer-on-death (TOD) deed is a legal document that transfers Montana real estate to one or more beneficiaries named in the deed.
-The property transfer takes effect on the death of the owner and does not require probate.
+The property transfer takes effect on the owner’s death and does not require probate.
 Montana TOD deeds were authorized by the Montana Uniform Real Property Transfer on Death Act in 2019.1

 The primary purpose of a Montana TOD deed is to avoid probate.
 A Montana transfer-on-death deed is nontestamentary, meaning that it transfers property outside of the normal probate process used to do so after an owner dies.2 Instead of going through the probate process, the property passes automatically to the beneficiaries named in the deed.